google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages.md

 1. During the subscription flow the browser contacts the messaging server to create a new subscription and returns it to the app.

     <aside class="note"><b>Note:</b> You don't need to know the URL of the message server.
-Each browser vender manages it's own message server for its browser.</aside>
+Each browser vendor manages it's own message server for its browser.</aside>

 1. After the subscription flow, your app passes a subscription object back to your app server.